Helpful Information for International Applicants

 How do I get my degree evaluated?

 I have little work experience.
-Am I eligible for any of Santa Clara's MBA programs?
+Am I eligible for the MSIS program?

-Exceptionally qualified international students with fewer than three years of professional work experience are eligible to apply to our Evening MBA program.
+Exceptionally qualified international students with fewer than three years of professional work experience are eligible to apply to our MS in Information Systems program.
+Please consult with the Graduate Business Admissions office staff who can review your application with you and determine the best fit for you.